 AAT propose services on rehabilitation and reintegration for victims of trafficking and sexual exploitation through micro loan programs for vocational training and small businesses and propose support for women in precarious situation.

-About AAT Regional Vietnam
+About AAT in Vietnam

 is an organization run by four qualified professionals on human science research and social work and eight peer-educators who are capable of understanding the situation of the persons supported by AAT’s programs and projects.

 is a pioneering NGO, establishing the first models of action to tackle the causes and consequences of human trafficking and sexual exploitation in Vietnam over the past fifteen years.

 is unique thanks to its international task force network with local partners in fifteen countries worldwide, its direct field actions in five countries of Southeast Asia and its relationship and partnership with regional governments.

 acting against causes and consequences of sexual exploitation, abuse and human trafficking.